About the Competition

 Any employer with its head office or principal place of business in Greater Montreal may apply for this competition.
 Employers of any size may apply, whether private or public sector.

-Applications for our 2018 competition will be available early in 2017.
-Our 2018 winners will be announced in a special magazine in The Gazette early in 2018.
+Applications for our 2019 competition will be available early in 2018.
+Our 2019 winners will be announced in a special magazine in the Montreal Gazette early in 2019.

 To learn more about the competition, we invite you to join us at the Top Employer Summit, our annual editorial conference on the Canada’s Top 100 Employers project.
 This event lets you discover the latest best practices from winners, meet competition organizers and editors, and hear inspiring stories from world-class speakers – all presented in a commercial-free format.
 The conference is Canada’s largest annual event for senior-level HR professionals.

 Home to Canada's fashion industry, Montréal is well known to the rest of the world for its sense of style.
 The Montréal aesthetic is urban, original and always a little sexy, even when its chic inhabitants are swathed in goose down.